Adroiti/docs-for-code-review-tools/checkstyle-WhitespaceAround.md

-Pattern: Check that a token is surrounded by whitespace
+Pattern: Token is not surrounded by whitespace

 Issue: -